Maldhari: Jewelry

 Their jewelry and clothing portray the Maldharis' sense of identity and tradition.
 It symbolizes their beliefs and ideals.
 Men wear gold hoops and buttons in their ears.
-On their milking hands, many wear silver rings embossed with the Siva lingam.
+On their milking hands, many wear silver rings embossed.
 The milk that dribbles over the ring is an offering to the god, replacing the need to make oblations at a temple.

 Maldhari women's ears are folded and stretched with a large amount of hanging silver.
 Their wrists are sheathed in heavy, hourglass-shaped bracelets, carved from elephant tusks.
 However, many wear plastic replicas for everyday use.
 They keep the more precious ivory originals stored in cans filled with vegetable oil.
 The oil keeps them from cracking and makes them easier to slip on.
 Such ornamentation disguises the poverty in which they live.
 It is worn as a status symbol to impart an impression of wealth upon which their family honor depends.